 Strengthening Strategic Partnership

 Assoc.
-Prof. Charnchai Panthongviriyakul, M.D., President of Khon Kaen University, expressed his pleasure in welcoming the Ambassador and emphasised the long-standing, robust relationship between Thailand and China.
-He highlighted that the recent official royal visit of His Majesty the King to the People’s Republic of China marked a significant milestone, elevating the cooperation between the two nations to a comprehensive strategic level.
+Prof. Charnchai Panthongviriyakul, M.D., President of Khon Kaen University, expressed his pleasure in welcoming the Ambassador and emphasised the long-standing and deeply rooted friendship between Thailand and China.
+He highlighted that the recent official Royal Visit of His Majesty the King to the People’s Republic of China marked a significant milestone, elevating bilateral relations to a comprehensive strategic partnership.

-The President noted that Khon Kaen University currently maintains cooperative agreements with over 56 leading Chinese institutions, executing more than 109 academic activities between 2011 and 2025 across various fields, including health sciences, science and technology, humanities, and social sciences.
-Currently, KKU hosts 402 full-time Chinese students and 221 exchange students, underscoring the university’s role as a vital Thai–Chinese cooperation centre in the Northeast region.
+The President noted that Khon Kaen University currently maintains formal cooperation agreements with more than 56 leading Chinese institutions, and has implemented over 109 academic and collaborative activities between 2011 and 2025 across diverse fields, including health sciences, science and technology, humanities, and social sciences.
+At present, KKU hosts 402 full-time Chinese students and 221 Chinese exchange students, underscoring the university’s role as a key hub for Thai–Chinese academic cooperation in Northeastern Thailand.

-He pointed specifically to the prominent partnerships, such as the Confucius Institute at Khon Kaen University, which has been operating in collaboration with Southwest University for over 19 years, playing a key role in disseminating Chinese language and culture in the region.
+He highlighted flagship collaborations such as the Confucius Institute at Khon Kaen University, which has operated in partnership with Southwest University for over 19 years, playing a key role in disseminating Chinese language and culture in the region.
 Another essential collaboration is the KKU–SWJTU Tianyou Railway Institute with Southwest Jiaotong University, dedicated to developing personnel in rail systems and high-speed rail—a strategic sector for Thailand.

 Expanding Cooperation in High Technology and Digital Economy